samuelarogbonlo/skip-monitoring/README.md

 ```

 - Verify Installation: Ensure all services are running correctly.
 You can access Grafana at [http://localhost:3000](http://localhost:3000) and Prometheus at [http://localhost:9090](http://localhost:9090).

+- For access, you can use the default username and password as `admin`, but you have a choice of changing the password after the first password usage.

 > **_Note_**
 - Furthermore, you can inspect the logs of any service in the stack by running: